boxabirds/evolu/docs/groups/phase-0-design.md

 ## Summary

-This design enables multiple independent owners within a single Evolu database while maintaining:
+This design enables multiple independent data owners within a single Evolu database while maintaining:
 - Strong data isolation
 - Backward compatibility
 - Good performance
 - Clear security boundaries

+**Key Insight**: Phase 0 creates a simple multi-owner foundation without the complexity of SharedOwner.
+Groups will add the collaboration layer (invites, members, permissions, encryption) on top of this solid foundation.

+**What Phase 0 IS**: Database partitioning by owner + basic owner management APIs **What Phase 0 IS NOT**: Collaboration features, sharing mechanisms, or complex owner types

 The implementation focuses on concrete database and API changes rather than abstract interfaces, ensuring a working foundation for the Groups feature.